 That particular company will often have medical based projects as well as a number of technical support projects.
 They also have some some data entry projects that involve either keying information into a personal computer or validating information over the Internet.
 Costa said many people that work for the organization need the extra income to help pay debts and bills.

 The work from home employees generally earn between nine and $12 an hour, Costa said.
-There is no commute, and there is not a requirement that employees need to dress up, have your clothes dry cleaned, or go out to lunch, so since employees do not have these expenses, they save on those bills.
+There is no commute, and there is not a requirement that employees need to dress up, have your clothes dry cleaned, or go out to lunch, so since employees do not have these expenses, they save money on those bills.
+There are multiple companies that hire workers, and SYKES is but one.
+One place to apply at for multiple roles is below.
 You can apply online at www.workingsolutions.com.

 Hoffer says you can and need to check sites like careerbuilder.com, job.com and monster.com for “work-at-home” as well.
+Or search a consolidator, such as indeed.com.
 But she also warns that they will often unwittingly post the jobs that aren't legitimate as well, so when using those resources, but extra careful on the positions that show up.